 Tours to the Giant’s Causeway from Belfast

 When picking a tour, we suggest finding one that visits a number of sights that you are interested in.
-This may be Game of Thrones filming locations, more National Trust sites, or just some general sightseeing.
+This may be Game of Thrones filming locations in Northern Ireland, more National Trust sites, or just some general sightseeing.

 - This full day tour includes the Giant’s Causeway as well as a number of Game of Thrones filming locations, plus Carrick-a-Rede rope bridge and Dunluce castle

 - This full day tour includes the Giant’s Causeway, plus the Carrick-a-Rede Rope Bridge and the Dark Hedges

 - A full day tour which includes the Giant’s Causeway, as well as time at the Titanic Museum in Belfast, the Dark Hedges and Dunluce Castle